ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

      Note on rejection agreement: rejecting at this point would result in a batch mismatch if the Helper had already committed to its output share.
-     This is impossible due to the robustness of the VDAF: if the underlying measurement were invalid, then the Helper would have indicated rejection in its response.
+     This is impossible due to the verifiability property of the VDAF: if the underlying measurement were invalid, then the Helper would have indicated rejection in its response.

    * Else if the new type is `Finished`, then the Leader commits to `state.out_share` as described in {{batch-buckets}}.